“It’s horrible. It’s a nightmare,” Mom says infant son was overdosed at daycare

 "This was a very serious issue, and we took it very seriously," Martin said.
 "The provider did the right thing.
 They contacted us, and they contacted the child’s grandparent."

 According to Martin, the center has fired the person responsible since the incident and reinforced to their staff that only specific workers are allowed to give medication to children.
-She said, like any other child care center in Oklahoma, the Mother Goose Child Care Center is already subject to three unannounced visits a year.
+She said, like any other child care center in Oklahoma, the Mother Goose Daycare Center is already subject to three unannounced visits a year.

 "It’s important to know that DHS does exercise oversight of these child care programs," she said.
 "We’re required to check for safe storage to make sure if there’s medication for a child that it contains that child’s name.
 We know what the medication is, we know it’s for and we know when it’s supposed to be administered and, as long as the child care staff is doing that, then it meets the requirement."

-Roberts told News 4 she believes more should be done.
+While her son is doing well now, Roberts told News 4 she believes more should be done.

 "They just need to be more cautious and really read up on the children they’re getting because, if they don’t, another parent is going to experience this and it’s horrible.
 It’s a nightmare," she said.